RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

 - Domain, Website, emails, mic, light.
 Logo, Teams, etc.

 ## Challenges
-- Reaching out to Guests and time zone issues.
+- Difficulty with inviting and reaching out to the Guests because of time zone issues.
 - How to stay connected with guests for the long period of time.
-- Make sure guests are happy and continuw with the follow up even after the PODCAST.
+- Making sure guests are happy even after the PODCAST & followup.
+- Title & thumbnail for the podcast.

 ## TEAM (6)
 > Assign Two 2 Roles :